aaaldo/docker-compose-omv5-armhf/README.md

 # docker-compose-omv5-armhf
 A set of docker-compose files to quickly and easily set up docker containers on an ARMHF device.
-This project will configure 2 stacks, the cloud stack and content-fetcher stack.
+This project can configure 3 different stacks : the cloud stack, web-books stack and content-fetcher stack.

  The cloud stack will deploy the following images :